Update: The BlackBerry KeyOne is now on sale in London, with a UK-wide release date set for May 5.

-The BlackBerry KeyOne has been unveiled at MWC 2017, and along with that slightly awkward name you'll find a handset which could struggle to fit in to today's mobile market.
+The BlackBerry KeyOne was officially unveiled at MWC 2017 back in February, and along with that slightly awkward name we found a handset which could struggle to fit in to today's mainstream mobile market.

-Originally unveiled at back in January, this phone remained unnamed - dubbed only by the web as the ‘BlackBerry Mercury’ - until the end of February when TCL took to the stage in Barcelona to confirm the name, price, specs and release date of the KeyOne.
+Originally launched at in January, this phone remained unnamed - dubbed only by the web as the ‘BlackBerry Mercury’ - until the end of February when TCL took to the stage in Barcelona to confirm the name, price and specs KeyOne.

 It's safe to say we're not fans of the name, but those still yearning for a decent physical keyboard on their smartphone could well be in luck.